Life and Works

 This aspect of the universe Plato called the receptacle.
 It was the “space” into which these models were placed and an unstable, ever-changing mass of nothing-in-itself that permitted the Forms to come to be in it, while at the same time never becoming the Forms nor being changed fundamentally by the Forms participating in it.[xvi]
 Some scholars think of it as matter.
 When one considers the ultimate reality of geometric shapes as mathematical objects, the relationship of the Platonic eidoi and the elements as material reality comes closer.
 The elements are mathematical and so also intermediate or similar in kind to Platonic forms, yet they come to be in the receptacle; number and mathematics then are intermediate to eidoi (forms) for Plato.
 The being of the universe for Plato is fundamentally immaterial and eternal and also much more real than the objects that we perceive.

-Plato's conception of material reality is obviously not what scientists believe now, but there are aspects of his thought that survive in the sciences.
+Plato's conception of material reality is obviously not what scientists believe now, but there are aspects of his thought that survive in science.
 His insistence on continued questioning forms the basis of scholarly publication and thus conversation.[xvii]
 The manner of determining commonalities and thus comprehending patterns in nature is a fundamental part of Plato's dialogues.
 Plato's dialogue form was a conversation about a given topic.
 His philosophical hero Socrates directs the discussion on most occasions and a given dialogue possesses a specific structure.
 A man, usually young and aristocratic, has an interest in a specific topic.
 He wishes to learn from an elder, a customary practice for transferring knowledge in ancient Athens.
 He begins a conversation with Socrates who in turn guides him, but not in the manner as someone imparting information through a lesson.
 Socrates' method was to engage his interlocutor in an elenchus, which was an examination of a topic whereupon a given perspective was analyzed, perhaps refuted and then questioned.
 Socrates asks the young man what he thinks about a given topic – like virtue in Plato's Meno – without himself claiming he knows what it is:

 But Meno...what do you yourself say virtue is?
 Speak and do not begrudge us so that I may have been deceived by the most fortunate falsity when I said that I had never happened upon anyone who knew, if you and Gorgias appear to know.
 (Plato, Meno, 71d).